cgwire/js-3d-model-viewer/README.md

 npm run dev
 ```

-Then you can test it with the demo page by starting a static websrever :
+Then you can test it with the demo page by starting a static webserver:

 ```
 npm run serve